Chaosmose/PdSSync/README.md

 5. Slave -> downloads the current **hashMap**
 6. Slave -> proceed to **DeltaPathMap** creation and command provisionning
 7. Slave -> downloads the files (on any missing file the task list is interrupted, the local hash map is recomputed and we step back to 5)
-8. Slave -> on completion the synchronization is finalized redownload the **hashmap** and compare to conclude if 5 is required.
+8. Slave -> on completion the synchronization is finalized.
+(We redownload the **hashmap** and compare to conclude if stepping back to 5 is required.)

 ## Objective C ##